Home/Vegetables/Dehydrated Cabbage

 How to Store

-Store in a cool, dry place in an airtight container to maintain freshness.
+Store in a cool, dry place in an airtight container to maintain freshness and prevent moisture absorption.

 Myths vs Realities

-MythDehydrated vegetables lose all their nutrients.+
+MythDehydrated cabbage loses all its nutrients.+

-MythYou can't use dehydrated cabbage in cooking.+
+MythYou can't use dehydrated cabbage in fresh dishes.+

 Healthy Recipes

-Dehydrated Cabbage Salad with Quinoa and Avocado
+Dehydrated Cabbage and Quinoa Salad

 Ingredients